County of Marin Health and Human Services

 PEP stands for post-exposure prophylaxis.
 It involves taking a pill to prevent HIV as soon as possible but no more than 72 hours (3 days) after you may have been exposed to HIV, to try to reduce the chance of becoming HIV-positive.
 The sooner a PEP regimen is started postexposure, the greater the chances that it will prevent HIV infection.

-Sources: AIDS.gov (including images); Centers for Disease Control and Prevention (CDC)
+Sources: HIV.gov (including images); Centers for Disease Control and Prevention (CDC)